Skip to content

 export default Layout;

-Here’s a grid example crafted with this plugin:
+Here’s a basic grid example using this plugin:

 <div class="container">